Solar for Homes

 In summary, the choice between string inverters and microinverters depends on factors such as system design, shading conditions, budget, and desired performance.
 String inverters may be more cost-effective and suitable for simpler installations, while microinverters offer greater flexibility and optimized performance, particularly in challenging shading or orientation scenarios.

+ATAP or Solar Accelerated Transition Action Programme, uses the same model as NEM however only offsets the Energy Charge from the bill.
 NEM stands for Net Energy Metering, which is a billing arrangement used by TNB to credit customers with rooftop solar panels for the electricity they generate and export to the grid.
-Here’s how NEM works:
+Here’s how the latest ATAP scheme works

-- Net Metering: With net metering, your utility company installs a bidirectional meter that measures both the electricity you consume from the grid and the electricity you export to the grid.
+With new ATAP metering, your utility company installs a bidirectional meter that measures both the electricity you consume from the grid and the electricity you export to the grid.
 The meter keeps track of the net difference between the two.

 The lifespan of a photovoltaic (PV) system depends on several factors, including the quality of the components, installation practices, maintenance, and environmental conditions.
 Here’s a general overview of the lifespan of key components in a PV system: